-The short answer is XLR is better than USB and XLR microphones will provide superior sound quality to USB microphones.
+The short answer is that XLR is better than USB and XLR microphones will provide superior sound quality to USB microphones.
 There are some exceptions, but they are scarce.

 While USB microphones can be good as well, they have an inbuilt interface that converts an analog signal to digital.
 XLR microphones, on the other hand, require a dedicated interface and that is the key difference between the two.

-Nevertheless, USB have their place and use.
+Nevertheless, USB microphones have their place and use.
 And if you were to ask which of the two is better for a specific price the answer might be different each time.
 So let’s look at what these two different types of microphones are good for.

-An integrated interface in USB microphone will never be able to provide the same quality as a dedicated interface.
+An integrated interface in a USB microphone will never be able to provide the same quality as a dedicated interface.
 Besides, USB microphones use as the name suggests a USB connection.
 It is no match for an XLR connection dedicated to audio transferring.

 While XLR connection is made for one thing and one thing only, which is transferring the audio signal.
 That is it.